AbhishekKarmakar5/Credit-Card-Fraud-Analysis-using-Machine-Learning/README.md

        -> And then retraining the model to see the difference.

-## Credit card approval using ML with Chi_square and ANOVA test in python.
+# Credit card approval using ML with Chi_square and ANOVA test in python.

+### Chi_Sq and ANNOVA.pdf

+Problem Statement:
+Banks wants to know, whether credit facility will extend to the customer based on the customer data, for this analysis bank is using individual customer geography details, gender, income, industry employement and experience.
+Using Chi2_square_test and ANNOVA test and different ML algo, we are trying to suggest the bank